skateco/skate/README.md

 - Scheduling
     - [ ] Rolling Deployments
     - [ ] Respect terminationGracePeriodSeconds when killing pods.
+    - [ ] Deployment, Daemonset labels arent respsected, need to somehow be added to pods, perhaps prefixed
 - Pods
     - [ ] Remove
     - [ ] Store manifest in store so CNI plugin can get access